bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 ICS gives us structure.
 NIST gives us phases.
 Google SRE gives us practices.
 But none of them answer the fundamental question: **How should we think about this problem?**

 That's where the Cynefin Framework comes in.
 Developed by Dave Snowden in the late 1990s, Cynefin (pronounced "kuh-NEV-in") is a sense-making framework that categorizes situations based on the relationship between cause and effect.
-The name is Welsh for "the place of your multiple belongings"--representing the multiple factors in our environment that influence us in ways we can never fully understand.
+The name is Welsh for "the place of your multiple belongings," representing the multiple factors in our environment that influence us in ways we can never fully understand.

 For incident response, Cynefin provides something critical: **Different types of problems require different types of thinking.** Using the wrong approach wastes time, makes things worse, or both.